Sierra Leone

 Economic Structure

-Agriculture remains the mainstay of the economy contributing almost 60% at the GDP in 2021 )and the sector mainly relies on small-scale farming.
+Agriculture remains the mainstay of the economy in terms of employment, although its share in GDP has been decreasing (29% in 2023); the sector mainly relies on small-scale farming.
 The most important cash crops are palm kernels, cocoa, coffee, cassava, and ginger.
-Furthermore, Sierra Leone possess considerable mineral resources whose extraction are an important driver of the economy.
+Furthermore, Sierra Leone possesses considerable mineral resources whose extraction are an important driver of the economy.
 Its rutile deposits are among the world’s largest.
 Traditional industries include leather and fish curing, these have been complemented by small scale production of consumer goods and the processing of agricultural commodities.

 Usage of EBA Preferences